 A Team You Can Trust in Orange County, Riverside, San Bernardino & Los Angeles

 In California, the phrase “sex crimes” covers a wide range of offenses.
 Some involve sexual intercourse, while others involve touching.
 Exposing genitals in public and making or possessing child pornography are other examples of sex crimes.
 Regardless of the crime, the conviction of any sex offense can have a devastating impact on the accused’s.

-Anyone accused of a sex crime needs an experienced Newport Beach lawyer at their side.
+Anyone accused of a sexual offense needs an experienced Orange County sex crime lawyer at their side.
+The Law Offices of Randy Collins is here to help.
 These offenses carry a stigma and can result in serious consequences for the accused if not defended aggressively.
 Unlike many other offenses, an individual convicted of a sex crime may pay for it for the rest of their life.

-These special circumstances make it imperative that the accused seek the advice and counsel of an attorney who has a proven track record of success in helping defendants fight these types of charges.
+- Proven Track Record: These special circumstances make it imperative that the accused seek the advice and counsel of an Orange County sex crime attorney who has a proven track record of success in helping defendants fight these types of charges.
 The law in California requires that a convicted sex offender, regardless of the nature of the crime, register with their local law enforcement agency.
 This information is made readily available to the public and, in some cases, as easy as accessing a web site.

 California Sentencing for Sexual Offenses

 California is one of the hardest on accused offenders, especially when minors are involved.
 If found guilty, sentencing will almost always carry a prison sentence along with a substantial fine.
 They will also be required to join the sex offender’s registry, where their name and address, along with the nature of their conviction, are available to the general public.

 Being convicted of a sex crime will have lasting repercussions on the defendant’s life.
 Having an Orange County sex crime attorneys who has extensive experience in this area of the law is a necessity for those planning to reduce or beat their charges.